-Detail View / Detail View Label Font
+Detail View / Detail View Label option Font

-The Detail View and the Detail View Label fonts specify the font type and size used for the letter labels on the detail circle and the text below the detail view.
+The Views font and the Detail circle text font specify the font type and size used for the letter labels on the detail circle and the text below the detail view.

 A Detail View in general is used to create a new drawing view, which is an enlarged portion of an existing view.
 The enlarged portion is enclosed using sketch geometry, usually a circle or other closed contour like a spline.